metabase/metabase/docs/actions/custom.md

 ## Referencing saved questions

 You can also reference saved questions in actions.
-Here we're taking the results of `SELECT` statement on a saved question ("Potential customers") and inserting them into a `people_to_write` table.
+Here we're taking the results of a `SELECT` statement on a saved question ("Potential customers") and inserting the results into a `people_to_write` table.

 ```
 {% raw %}